Tensor Products of Classifiable C*-algebras: Preliminaries

-Note that, in definition {2.7} of \cite{Lin-TR-LMS}, {${\cal I}_1$} in the above is replaced by the class of all finite direct sums of \CA s of the form $M_n(C(X)),$ where $X$ is one of finite CW complexes with dimension 1. {According to Theorem 7.1 of \cite{Lin-TR-LMS}}, they are equivalent.
-If, in the above, {${\cal I}_1$} is replaced by {${\cal I}_0$}, the class of finite dimensional \CA s, then $A$ has tracial rank zero.
-If $A$ has tracial rank at most one, we write $TR(A)\le 1$.
-If $A$ has tracial rank zero, we write $TR(A)=0$.
+Note that, in the original definition {3.1} of \cite{Lin-TR-LMS}, {${\mathcal I}_1$} is replaced by the class of all finite direct sums of \CA s of the form $M_n(C({}{X_n})),$ where {}{each $X_n$ is a finite CW {complex} with dimension {one}}.
+But those definitions are equivalent.
+Please see Theorem 6.13 and Theorem 7.1 of \cite{Lin-TR-LMS} for more details on such equivalence. {In the definition above, if we replace ${\cal B}$ by {${\mathcal I}_0$}, the class of finite dimensional \CA s, then we say that $A$ has tracial rank zero (see Theorem 7.1 of \cite{Lin-TR-LMS}}).
+If $A$ has tracial rank at most one, we {denote it by} $TR(A)\le 1$.
+If $A$ has tracial rank zero, {}{we denote it by} $TR(A)=0$. {For more details, please see \cite{Lin-TR-LMS}.}

 \end{df}